 - Not recommended for bass fishing

-OVERVIEW: For starters, make sure that you match your line and drag with the best surf fishing rod.
+BUYING ADVICE: For starters, make sure that you match your line and drag with the rod.
 Since we used a 5 ft 6 inch ultralight St Croix, we set a line of 4 lb and 2 lb drag to get the best of our fishing trip.
-And it worked since we managed to take home a nice tilapia, thanks to the excellent performance of the surf fishing rod.
+And it worked since we managed to take home a nice tilapia.

 FEATURES: The strength and extended durability of the pole come from the premium SCIII carbon material of the body.
 This is additionally backed up with a fortified resin system.
 However, this moderately fast action rod excels over its competition by implementing other valuable features too.